sudiptatung/EffectSizeCalculator/README.md

 #######   Before you run the program   #############

 You will find a 'sample data.xlsx' file.
 Save your data in a .xlsx file as given in 'sample data.xlsx'.
 This data file (.xlsx file) can be saved anywhere in your computer.
-You need to mention the path of the data file once asked for input file path.
+You need to mention the path of the data file once asked for providing input file path.

 #######   How to run the program   #################